 Custom models

-The six presets cover most English and multilingual cases.
-When yours isn't one of them, --from-huggingface loads any sentence encoder — you just need to know its pooling strategy and output dimension.
+The curated presets (5 embedding + 2 reranker) cover most English cases.
+When yours isn't one of them, --from-huggingface loads sentence encoders or cross-encoder rerankers — you just need to know the pooling strategy, output dimension, and tokenizer family (embeddings), or pass --task reranker (cross-encoders).

 What you need to know about the model